 The stock brokerage industry is broadly divided into 2 sub segments – Traditional Full-Service brokerages and Low-Cost Discount Brokerages.
 Samco Securities is one of India’s best discount brokers, as awarded by CNBC!
-Open a free online discount brokerage account and get unlimited cashback for 1st month!
+Open a free online discount brokerage account with SAMCO securities which is among the leading online discount brokers in India and get unlimited cashback for 1st month!

 What is a discount broker?

 A Discount broker is a Stockbroker who executes buy and sell orders at a extremely low or flat brokerage as compared to traditional brokers who charge a percentage of the transaction size.
 Discount brokers can provide similar services or better in some cases because they leverage technology, do not invest in branches and use digital platforms to fulfil customers needs and pass on all the cost saved to the customer in form of a reduced brokerage commission.